pajjaecat/ORI-SRD/Resources/README.md

 - [Figures](Figures/): Contains figures resulting from the simulations.

 - [Pickle_files](Pickle_files/): Contains
   - The networks to simulate as ``.p`` files.
-Here we consider ST LAURENT and CIVAUX as respectively the upper and lower Network;
+Here we consider ST LAURENT and CIVAUX as, respectively, the upper and lower Network;
-  - [simulationResults](Pickle_files/simulationResults), a folder where files/dataset associated with the notebooks or results of simulation that can be recall for easy use;
+  - [simulationResults](Pickle_files/simulationResults), a folder where files/dataset associated with the notebooks or results of simulations that can be recalled for easy use;

   - [RNN](Pickle_files/RNN) a folder where created [Recurrent Neural Network](https://en.wikipedia.org/wiki/Recurrent_neural_network) are saved.

 - [Modules](Modules/): Contains different modules (classes, functions and variables) that are used in all the notebooks.
-See [py_filesReadMe](py_files/README.md) for more details
+See [ModulesReadMe](Modules/README.md) for more details